-You know those rare moments when all the right pieces of a thousand piece puzzle fit together to create a beautiful picture of a sunset or a cute puppy running in the grass or something like that?
+You know those rare moments when all the right pieces of a puzzle fit together to create a beautiful picture of a sunset or a cute puppy running in the grass or something like that?
 You know that feeling of immense joy that overcomes you as you shed a tear for all the hard work you put into it?
-No, I’m not talking about Leonardo DiCaprio winning his first Oscar last week (although that was a pretty sweet moment in itself).
+No, I’m not talking about Leonardo DiCaprio winning his first Oscar last week (although that was a pretty sweet moment in and of itself).
 I’m talking about the well-deserved redemption that was years in the making – Deadpool.
 And yes, it definitely paid off.

 This comedy superhero film stars the one and only Ryan Reynolds as he gives what may be one of the best performances of his career, playing the role of a lovable yet jerky mercenary named Wade Wilson who is diagnosed with cancer and survives mutant experimentation at the hands of (what’s his name?)
 Francis (aka Ajax).
 This movie hit the right notes on so many levels with its comedy, characterization, storytelling, and the use of its R-rating.
 Let’s take a closer look at what I mean.

 In the comics, Deadpool is known for breaking the fourth wall and being generally self-aware.
 This was a technique used many times throughout the movie, but in a way that elevated the comedy so that it engaged the audience with the narrative.
 The best part about that is how it also worked quite well to carry the story forward instead of just introducing witty remarks every once in a while.
 Breaking the fourth wall is the kind of technique that only works for certain characters like Ferris Bueller, where the main character is likable, witty, and full of depth.
-Personally, some of my favourite moments from the movie were when Deadpool constantly referred to the X-Men, especially when he noticed that there only ever seemed to be two X-Men in his movie because the studios couldn’t afford any more.
+Personally, some of my favourite moments from the movie were when Deadpool constantly referred to the X-Men, especially when he noticed that there only ever seemed to be two X-Men in his movie because the studios couldn’t afford anymore.
 It’s quite a smart move from Fox Studios’ side to poke fun at itself and it only helps the audience feel more light-hearted and entertained.
 Not to mention there were also some memorable dialogues and jokes that made me laugh my guts out.
 Honestly, the comedy in this movie felt quite refreshing and almost acted like a character of its own alongside the main action sequences and the romantic plotline.